x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/recoverable-items-folder/recoverable-items-folder.md

 In Exchange Online, discovery managers can use In-Place eDiscovery with delegated [Discovery Management](../../permissions-exo/permissions-exo.md#role-groups) role group permissions to perform eDiscovery searches of mailbox content.
 In Exchange Online, you can use In-Place Hold to preserve mailbox items that match query parameters and protect the items from deletion by users or automated processes.
 You can also use Litigation Hold to preserve all items in user mailboxes and protect the items from deletion by users or automated processes.

-Putting a mailbox on In-Place Hold or Litigation Hold stops the Managed Folder Assistant from automatically purging messages from the DiscoveryHolds and Purges subfolders.
+Putting a mailbox on In-Place Hold or Litigation Hold stops the Managed Folder Assistant from automatically purging messages from the DiscoveryHolds, Deletions, and Purges subfolders.
 Additionally, copy-on-write page protection is also enabled for the mailbox.
 Copy-on-write page protection creates a copy of the original item before any modifications are written to the Exchange store.
 After the mailbox is removed from hold, the Managed Folder Assistant resumes automated purging.

 > [!NOTE]
 > If you put a mailbox on both In-Place Hold and Litigation Hold, Litigation Hold takes preference because this puts the entire mailbox on hold.